-There are schools in the US that do not have a health insurance plan, therefore students are free to select whatever plan they like.
+There are educational instutions in the US that do not have mandatory plans with pre-determined coverage, therefore students are free to select whatever plan they like.

-If your school permits you to purchase whatever plan you like, do not just pick cheap health insurance for international students.
+If your school permits you to purchase whatever plan you like, never go for the cheapest option.
 The one offering most services, nor least.
-Instead, take a look at several plans so you can pick the best health insurance for international students in the USA.
+Instead, take a look at several plans so you can pick the best health insurance for F1 visa students in the USA.

 In particular, schools with a “waiver form” will require you to purchase insurance that fulfills the conditions listed below: